ELIXIR-Belgium/rdm-guide/pages/covid-19/sarscov2_submission.md

 {% include image.html file="paste_fetch_data.png" alt="paste_fetch menu" caption="Figure 3.
 Paste/Fetch data"%}

+You can define the format of the uploaded files using the **type** drop-down menu (Fig. 4).
+The *Auto-detect* option will work for compressed formats (*fastq.gz*).
+For uncompressed *.fastq* files select *'fastqsanger'*.

 When the local files are selected or a URL is given, click "start" to start the uploading to Galaxy.
 More information on data upload to Galaxy can be found in [Galaxy support](https://galaxyproject.org/support/loading-data/).

+{% include image.html file="history_galaxy.png" alt="history galaxy" caption="Figure 4.
+Files that are uploaded will show up in the history panel."%}

-Your data should appear in green on the right history panel (Fig. 4).
+Your data should appear in green on the right history panel (Fig. 5).
 You can rename, tag, preview edit or delete data objects from here.
-{% include image.html file="history_galaxy.png" alt="history galaxy" caption="Figure 4.
+{% include image.html file="history_galaxy.png" alt="history galaxy" caption="Figure 5.
 Files that are uploaded will show up in the history panel."%}

 ### 2. Filter human reads out of the raw reads